ingaleshubhankar/ingaleshubhankar/README.md

 # Shubhankar's Portfolio
 Welcome to my portfolio!
-Here, you can explore my journey in learning Python and other various projects that reflect my skills and development.
+Here, you can explore my journey in learnings & various projects that reflect my skills and development.

 ## 📘 Python Learning Journey